Keycap: History

 Typical keycaps in the 1970s and 1980s were produced using two-shot molding, with the markings molded into each keycap in a different color of plastic.
 This eventually fell out of favor, as it was more expensive (particularly in tooling costs), and tended to produce keycaps more durable than the equipment on which they were mounted.
 Modern keycaps are usually labelled by stamping or laser engraving.
 However, two-shot molding ("doubleshot") keycaps are still available today, known for their feel and general durability.

 Modern keycaps

 Keycaps can be bought in replacement sets for a keyboard.
 Notably, replacement sets are frequently sold for keyboards that use Cherry MX-style stems.
 Custom sets are bought and sold within the enthusiast communities, and artisan keycaps can be purchased individually.
+Artisan keycaps are unique or produced in small batches, and can feature intricate designs; they are often made with malleable materials like resin or silicone.

 Keycaps are sold in printed and unprinted varieties.
-The unprinted variety, known as "Blank Keycaps," is said to promote touch typing and help build muscle memory because the user is forced to rely on motion rather than visuals.
-There are many designs for you to choose from.
-From anime design, bi-color design, game-based design, and even custom keycap as you wish.
+The unprinted or blank variety is said to promote touch typing and help build muscle memory because the user is forced to rely on motion rather than visuals.
 However, within the modern mechanical keyboard community, unprinted caps are typically chosen for their visual appeal.
+There are many designs a user may choose: from anime, bi-color and video game-based to custom-made keycaps.